 The goal is to overwhelm your opponents orbs, taking over all the cubes on the board.
 Simple yet addictive, Chain Reaction is a great time killer for a large group of friends.

 Fruit Ninja (Free)

-If you’ve been using Android for a few years now, you’ll probably know about Fruit Ninja, one of the first mobile games to be successful around the world.
+Even the most casual of mobile gamers probably know about Fruit Ninja, one of the first mobile games to be successful around the world.
 What few people know is that it has a multiplayer mode that you can play on a single screen.
 So, along with your opponent, you can use a single smartphone to cut all that fruit.